Minnesota Vikings vs. Pittsburgh Steelers NFL Week 14 Odds, Plays and Insights for December 9, 2021

 Over/under insights

-- Minnesota and its opponents have gone over the current 44.5-point total in nine of 12 games (75%) this season.
+- Minnesota and its opponents have combined to put up more than 43.5 points in nine of 12 games this season.

-- Pittsburgh and its opponents have combined to score more than 44.5 points in four of 13 games this season.
+- Pittsburgh's games have gone over 43.5 points in five of 13 chances this season.

-- Thursday's over/under is 1.5 points lower than the two team's combined 46 points per game average.
+- Thursday's total is 2.5 points lower than the two team's combined 46 points per game average.

-- The 49.2 points per game these two squads have allowed to opponents this season are 4.7 more than the 44.5 over/under in this contest.
+- These two squads surrender a combined 49.2 points per game, 5.7 more than this contest's over/under.

-- The Vikings and their opponents have scored an average of 49.6 points per game in 2020, 5.1 more than Thursday's total.
+- The average total in Vikings games this season is 49.6, 6.1 points above Thursday's total of 43.5.

-- The 43.5 PPG average total in Steelers games this season is 1.0 point fewer than this game's over/under.
+- The 43.5 PPG average total in Steelers games this season is equal to this game's over/under.

 Vikings stats and trends

-- This season, the Vikings are winless ATS when entering a game as a favorite of 3.5 points or more (in three chances).
+- This season, the Vikings are winless against the spread when entering a game as a favorite of 3.5 points or more (in three chances).

-- Minnesota has gone over the point total in 58.3% of its opportunities this year (seven times in 12 games with a set point total).
+- Minnesota's games this year have gone over the total in seven out of 12 opportunities (58.3%).

-- When Minnesota puts up more than 23.8 points, it is 6-3 against the spread and 4-5 overall.
+- Minnesota is 6-3 against the spread and 4-5 overall this season when the team puts up more than 23.8 points.

 - The Vikings have nine giveaways this season, while the Steelers have 11 takeaways.